Mike Hilton: 2020

 On March 18, 2020, the Steelers placed a second-round restricted free agent tender on Hilton.
 He signed the tender on June 12, 2020.

 In Week 2 against the Denver Broncos, Hilton led the team with eight tackles, recorded his first sack of the season on Jeff Driskel, and recovered a fumble during the 26–21 win.

-In Week 3 against the Houston Texans, Hilton recorded his first interception of the season off a pass thrown by Deshaun Watson during the 28–21 win.
+In Week 3 against the Texans, Hilton recorded his first interception of the season off a pass thrown by Deshaun Watson during the 28–21 win.

 In Week 5 against the Philadelphia Eagles, Hilton again led the team with eight tackles and sacked Carson Wentz once during the 38–29 win.

-In Week 14 against the Buffalo Bills, Hilton intercepted a pass thrown by Josh Allen and forced a fumble on Dawson Knox that was recovered by the Steelers during the 15–26 loss.
+In Week 14 against the Bills, Hilton intercepted a pass thrown by Josh Allen and forced a fumble on Dawson Knox that was recovered by the Steelers during the 15–26 loss.

 In Week 16 against the Indianapolis Colts, Hilton recovered a fumble lost by Philip Rivers and intercepted a pass thrown by Rivers late in the fourth quarter to secure a 28–24 win for the Steelers.

 Hilton earned the AFC Defensive Player of the Week award for his performance in Week 16.

 Cincinnati Bengals

+2021

 Hilton signed a four-year, $24 million contract with the Cincinnati Bengals on March 19, 2021.
-In Week 12 against his former team, the Pittsburgh Steelers, he returned an interception 24 yards for his first career touchdown in a 41–10 rout.
+He was named the starting nickel cornerback for the season.
+In Week 12 against his former team, the Steelers, he returned an interception 24 yards for his first career touchdown in a 41–10 rout.
+Hilton made a crucial third-quarter interception in the Divisional Round game against the Tennessee Titans, which the Bengals won on their path to Super Bowl LVI, where they lost 23–20 to the Los Angeles Rams.

+2022

+Hilton returned to his nickelback slot corner role for the Bengals in 2022.
+He missed the Week 15 game against the Tampa Bay Buccaneers due to a finger injury.
+In the Wild Card game against the Ravens, he sacked on quarterback Tyler Huntley.

+Miami Dolphins

+On July 28, 2025, Hilton signed with the Miami Dolphins.
+He was released on August 25.

+Indianapolis Colts

+On September 23, 2025, Hilton was signed to the Indianapolis Colts' practice squad.